feed-upc/DS-DataQualityRequirements/prototype/README.md

-# Managing Data Quality Requirements in Data Spaces
+# Managing Data Quality Requirements in Data Spaces Prototype Tool

 A prototype web application built with **Streamlit** for managing Data Quality Requirements (DQRs) in data spaces.
 The tool allows users to define, instantiate, update and transform DQRs into machine-executable ODRL rules.